facebook pixel

 ux tip: prompt the users to fill up the forms

-6. Providing Users with Proper Feedback
+6. Providing Constructive Feedback

 ux tip: give proper feedback when necessary

-7. Leverage Input Constraints for Better Efficiency
+7. Leverage Input Constraints for Efficiency

 ux tip: leverage on input constraints